Ruminations on TV Shows, Comics, And Music

 Serial 7: Sound Of Drums/Last Of The Time Lords/Time Crash

 The Master is the new Prime Minister.
 Good going, Doctor.
 Betchya wish you hadn't fucked over Harriet Jones now.
 The world is under his command.
 The Doctor and Jack Harkness are his prisoners, and only Martha Jones can save the world.
-And when the crisis is over, The Doctor realizes he must travel alone and---Oh Shit!
-It's another The Doctor.
+And when the crisis is over, The Doctor realizes he must travel alone and---Wait A Second -- It's another The Doctor.
 Will he be his own companion?

 Serial 8: Planet Of The Ood

 The Doctor and his new companion encounter a slave race being sold by humans as "servants".
-The whole scenario is fucked up, and The Doctor and Donna are going to do their best to fix it.
+The whole scenario is not okay, and The Doctor and Donna are going to do their best to fix it.

 Serial 9: Sontaran Stratagem/The Poison Sky